morinted/schedule-generator/README.md

 These are problems that exist or features that are to be implemented.
 Consider this a bug list:

-- GUI: 1-hour long classes have text that overflow out of the calendar event.
-- GUI: There is no indication of loading after sending requests to the server.
-A status bar with a loading symbol and status message would be preffered.
 - GUI: When connecting to server, the message box can get caught behind the main window.
-- SERVER: When a very large schedule generation occurs, smaller tasks are queued after.
-The fix will be implementing a multi-threaded approach.

-And here are some features under a wish list, which may not happen:

-- A dynamically-sized GUI, but this is not planned in the short-term.

 ## User's Guide